 Spend time beautifying your bunk, making your bed, and tidying up!

 Spend 4-5 days immersed in a specialty at camp doing things like: soap making, fire building, stand up paddle boarding, goat shepherding and cheese making, pickling, sports, song writing and so many more!

 Organic baked potato bar with southwestern lentil chili, fresh-baked organic cornbread, sauteed organic onions and mushrooms, and all-organic salad bar.

 Menucha (Rest Time)

-PM Chug (Elective)
+Afternoon Chug (Elective)